nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 "'He will here though,' Miss Cramp says.
 'And if he does, I declare I’ll move out.
 I couldn’t bear the shame.'

-"'Thought you so anxious t' uplift 'em?'
+"'Thought you so anxious t' uplift &rsquo;em?'
 Irene says, and I nearly split.

 "'Well,' answers Agatha, 'it's one thing to help them and quite another to live beside them as equals.
 And to have everyone in the street blaming me---I simply couldn't bear it.'